Home 70s Culture & Lifestyles 70s Music Contact

 they're tearing down tim riley's bar

-This episode was beautifully acted by William Windom.
-"They're Tearing Down Tim Riley's Bar" was one of those episodes that provided that desperate sense that some of us feel, or have felt.
-The need or desire to escape the stress of the now and return to the "then" was brilliantly played.
+Beautifully acted by William Windom and Diane Baker, "They're Tearing Down Tim Riley's Bar" is one of those episodes that provided that desperate sense that some of us feel, or have felt regarding the need or desire to escape the stress of the now, and return to the "then".

 title night gallery